ianmarx/quantiteam-api/README.md

 * Express

 ## Acknowledgements
-The API server was built on top of an Express starterpack provided by Tim Trebugov to CS 52 students at Dartmouth College.
-It shares a lot of its design with the backend for Dartmouth Roomate Finder, the final project group I was in for CS 52.
+The backend was built on top of an [Express starterpack](https://github.com/dartmouth-cs52/express-babel-starter) from Dartmouth College's CS52 class.
+It shares much of its initial design with the backend for Dartmouth Roomate Finder, a CS52 final project that Ian Marx worked on.